Contact Us

 Last Month

-🧾 Financial Planning Checklist for Dementia (General) For Patients, Families, and Caregivers 💡 Why Early Planning Matters Start financial and legal planning as soon as possible after diagnosis Involve the person with dementia in decision-making Early planning helps: • Protect assets • Avoid legal complications • Reduce caregiver burden • Ensure
+🧾 Financial Planning Checklist for Dementia (General) For Patients, Families, and Caregivers 💡 Why Early Planning Matters Start financial and legal planning as soon as possible after diagnosis Involve the person with dementia in decision-making Early planning helps: • Protect assets • Avoid legal complications • Reduce caregiver burden • Ensur

 Main Recommended Resource for Nursing Home and Rehab Navigation Medicare Care Compare 🔗 https://www.medicare.gov/care-compare/ Click the left-hand column on “Nursing homes including rehab services.”
 Note that the search will include both Post-Acute Rehab and Skilled Nursing Facility results.
 Post-Acute Rehab: A place where patients go after the hosp